 Osseous surgery is a fairly straight-forward periodontal procedure that isn’t overly invasive.
-Osseous surgery is the final step in treating periodontal disease, and is performed by a periodontist, a dental specialist dealing with the gum area.
+Osseous surgery is the final step in treating periodontal disease, which is the result of infections and inflammation of the gums and bone that surround and support the teeth.
+The procedure is performed by a periodontist, a dental specialist dealing with the gum area.
 The surgery is a procedure done when you have a pocket around a tooth or teeth that has not responded to other treatments, such as scaling and root planing, or a maintenance program.
-Here’s what to know about osseous surgery.
+Here’s what to know about osseous surgery and how to treat that periodontal pocket once and for all.

 If you have periodontitis, then you have probably already gone for your exam, deep cleaning, and reevaluation exam that checks the pocket depths for reduction in depth and with bleeding around the gums.
 If your pocket depths have not improved enough, or have gotten worse, then your doctor may recommend osseous surgery.

-Osseous surgery is a procedure used to smooth and reshape the affected bone, and create a shallow pocket that makes it more difficult for more aggressive bacteria to survive.
+Osseous surgery is a procedure used to smooth and reshape the affected bone.
+The procedure creates a shallow pocket that makes it more difficult for more aggressive bacteria to survive.
 This surgery includes a thorough cleaning of the root surface and smoothing the surface of uneven bone caused by periodontitis.
 The goal of the surgery is to eliminate the existing bacteria and infection, and to stop the decaying process and prevent further damage caused by the progression of periodontal disease.
 This, in turn, will help you maintain a healthy mouth, healthy body, and healthy smile.

 The osseous surgery process itself takes about an hour to an hour and a half per quadrant of the mouth.
 The length of surgery depends on how big of a section needs to be cleaned, as well as whether the patient needs bone grafting or guided tissue regeneration.

-Patients are awake for the procedure, but the doctor will numb the area being worked on.
+Patients are awake for the procedure, but the doctor will give you local anesthesia.
 Many people think of osseous surgery as an extra deep cleaning procedure.
-The doctor will then open up the gum tissue around the area to be treated, lifting it away from the teeth and underlying bone.
+After numbing the area, the doctor will then open up the gum tissue around the area to be treated, lifting it away from the teeth and underlying bone.
 This allows the doctor access and direct vision of the bone and tooth root surface.
 Using hand-powered instruments and tools, the doctor will clean and smooth the root surface and bone surrounding the root.

 The surface of the bone that is uneven (because of the destruction caused by the body’s response to a bacterial attack) is smoothed to make a better surface for repair and development of a healthy attachment system.
 After the roots have been cleaned and the bone has been reshaped, the gum tissue is trimmed to match the new underlying structure and stitched in place.